 For three-and-a-half quarters of Super Bowl play, the Atlanta Falcons were unstoppable.
 Ahead 28–3, their lead seemed insurmountable, even by the experienced Tom Brady and the New England Patriots.
 At this point, the younger and faster Falcons needed only to maintain their lead for the remainder of the game.

 And that’s when it happened.
 The Falcons began to focus on preservation—while the Patriots tightened their focus on perseverance.
 And as history showed us all, perseverance won.

 There’s a lot that B2B marketers can learn from the contrast between these two strategies: preservation vs. perseverance.

-So whether you were rooting for the Falcons or the Patriots, let this game become a reminder to ask yourself whether your business is truly deploying a Preservation strategy or a Perseverance strategy.
+So, whether you were rooting for the Falcons or the Patriots, let this game become a reminder to ask yourself whether your business is truly deploying a perseverance strategy—or if it's just a preservation strategy.

 Rod cofounded MarketReach in 1994, after working as a Marketing Manager at DEC, and brings a wealth of B2B technology marketing strategies and tactics to the table.
 Rod enjoys working with customers and sharing his vast experience of marketing initiatives, programs, events, and sales tools.
 If you’re a Beatles fan, plan to set aside a solid week when you chat with Rod.View our Team